-In-field soil moisture content can vary from saturation to air-dry soil.
-However, plants cannot extract additional water in a saturated soil, and they are unable to extract any water in an air-dry condition.
-Instead, two other moisture content levels, field capacity and permanent wilting point, are often used to indicate the upper and lower limits of plant available water.
+In-field soil moisture content will range from air-dry to saturation.
+However, plants cannot extract water in a saturated soil and can extract none of the water in an air-drysoil.
+Instead, two other moisture content levels, field capacity and permanent wilting point are often used to indicate the upper and lower limit of plant available water.
 Field capacity is defined as the condition that exists after a saturated soil is allowed to drain to the point where the pull of gravity is no longer sufficient to remove any additional water.
 Water draining from a soil profile cannot, in general, be taken up by plant roots.
-On the opposite end of the spectrum, permanent wilting point is the highest moisture level when plants consider the soil dry and are unable to extract more water from the soil.
+On the opposite end of the spectrum, permanent wilting point is the highest moisture level at which an indicator plant cannot recover turgor after being placed in a humid environment.